On This Page:

 Parkside Student Residence is classified as an off-campus apartment-style community, where in the open market, we as the Landlord directly lease to students as tenants under traditional residential lease agreements governed by local and provincial laws.
 Unlike traditional on-campus residence halls, these private, off-campus communities contain apartments that, in some cases, have kitchens and all of which have a standard 2:1 bathroom ratio.
-Because our off-campus properties are typically leased on an 8- or 12-month time frame, our lease terms span across numerous academic terms.
-Most of our current leases extend beyond this Spring term, through the summer and into the month of August.
+At Parkside, the standard lease term is 12 months with limited 8-month options available.
+Conditions apply.

 Clean - At Parkside Student Residence, we take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the health and wellbeing of our residents and staff.
-We have adopted relevant guidelines issued by the Ontario Ministry of Health and the World Health Organization and communicated all guidelines to our residents.
+We have adopted relevant guidelines issued by the Ontario Ministry of Health and the World Health Organization and we continue to communicate all guidelines to our residents, which are subject to change based on local and provincial government mandates.
 Additionally, we are following the Ontario Ministry of Health guidelines for daily cleaning and disinfecting, which includes measures designed to address a broad spectrum of viruses, including COVID-19, hand-washing hygiene and cleaning product specifications to open-area cleaning procedures.

 Health & Wellbeing